KumarUCD/Cellranger-5/README.md

 	$ docker run --rm -p 8888:8888 -v "$PWD":/home/workspace  interactive_cellranger-5:latest
 ```
 ```
-3. Right click of http link and open it
+3. Right-click of HTTP link and open it
 ```
 ```
-4. Click the Cellranger.ipnyb in left panel
+4. Click the Cellranger.ipnyb in the left panel
 ```

 #### Option 2: Build your own docker using docker file and CLI

-**Note:** You need to download github folder.
+**Note:** You need to download GitHub folder.
 ```
 1. In terminal/CMD
           $docker build -t interactive_cellranger-5:latest